User Guide

 prop=value |

-access to any property, including properies supported by setProperty |
+access to any property, including properties supported by setProperty |

 get |